Open Now — 24/7 Plumbing

 Problems Caused by Invasive Tree Roots in Plumbing

-As tree roots grow, they seek out water sources, and the moisture in sewer lines and pipes can attract them.
+As tree roots grow, they seek water sources, and the moisture in sewer lines and pipes can attract them.
 The roots can penetrate through small cracks or joints in the pipes, gradually expanding and causing blockages that prevent wastewater from flowing freely.
 Over time, this can lead to complete pipe collapse, requiring extensive repairs or replacement.

 Removing Tree Roots Pipes

 Another problem caused by invasive tree roots is leaks and pipe damage.
 As the roots grow inside the pipes, they can create cracks and holes, allowing water to escape and causing leaks.
-These leaks can be difficult to detect, as they often occur underground, leading to water waste and potential damage to your home’s foundation or landscaping.
+These leaks can be challenging to detect, as they often occur underground, leading to water waste and potential damage to your home’s foundation or landscaping.

 Addressing plumbing issues caused by invasive tree roots can be costly, often requiring professional repairs or even complete pipe replacements.
 In some cases, the damage may be extensive, necessitating excavation and significant landscaping work to access and repair the affected pipes.